 - Creating ambassador and mentor roles for current students, faculty, and staff, to promote a campus community that welcomes and supports students from small-town and rural America

-STARS is also teaming up with Khan Academy and the non-profit tutoring platform Schoolhouse to offer a free, online math curriculum and peer tutoring for students in small towns and rural communities, leading to certification of mastery in calculus — an important credential for admission to more selective colleges and universities (including Caltech) that is not available from all high schools.
+Caltech has teamed up with Khan Academy and the non-profit tutoring platform Schoolhouse to offer a free, online math curriculum and peer tutoring for students in small towns and rural communities, leading to certification of mastery in calculus — an important credential for admission to more selective colleges and universities (including Caltech) that is not available from all high schools.

 Any questions?

-To contact Caltech about our admission process, contact Melissa Rodriguez, the Caltech STARS College Network liaison, at [email protected] or call +1 626-395-6341.
+Contact Melissa Rodriguez, the Caltech STARS College Network liaison, at [email protected] or call +1 626-395-6341.